0

 PRACTICAL INFORMATION

-From Wednesday to Friday from 12pm to 6pm, on Saturday from 11am to 6pm
+From Wednesday to Saturday from 12pm to 6pm.

 Entrance 5€ / Free* (on presentation of suitable evidence)